Emergency hospitals for expats in Beijing and Shanghai

-Expats in China can certainly have a hard time communicating with the local population if they are not well versed in Mandarin.
-As such, calling for an ambulance can be problematic, and not just for the reasons you might think.
-Sure, communicating with the operator could be an issue, but other issues commonly arise, as well.
+Expats in China often have a hard time communicating with the locals if they’re not fluent in Mandarin.
+As such, simply calling for an ambulance can be a difficult task.
+Case in point: how do you communicate with the phone operator?

-These include some very lengthy wait times (ambulances may take over an hour to arrive), and ambulances not being outfitted with medical equipment sufficient to begin treatment immediately.
-For all these reasons, expats in China will frequently just take a taxi to the nearest medical facility, if possible.
-The price is certainly cheaper, and getting to medical care quickly can be more of a sure thing this way.
+Ambulances may take over an hour to arrive.
+To add to that, they are not outfitted with sufficient medical equipment to begin treatment right away.
+For these reasons, expats in China frequently take a taxi to their nearest medical facility.
+This way, the price is cheaper and quick medical attention is guaranteed.

-When choosing a hospital in China, it should be known that there are several different categories of them, with varying degrees of convenience for expats.
-Public emergency hospitals are cheap, but run into the issues of poor communication, long wait times, less well trained staff, and a lack of access to cutting edge technology and treatment.
+There are several categories of hospitals in China – all with varying degrees of convenience for expats.
+Public emergency hospitals are cheap.
+However, you’d run into a number of issues.
+These include a language barrier, long wait times, under-trained staff, and a lack of access to cutting-edge technology and treatment.

-On the other hand, there are international and foreign-run emergency hospitals that will have foreign-trained doctors who can speak your language, and the latest in medical equipment and procedures.
-Of course, all of this generally comes with a much higher price tag, so anyone planning on availing themselves of a private international hospital in the event of an emergency will want to be sure to have a comprehensive health insurance plan in place.
+Other options are international and foreign-run emergency hospitals.
+They have foreign-trained doctors who can speak your language, and the latest medical equipment and procedures.
+Of course, all of these come with a much higher price tag.
+In other words, you’d definitely want to secure a comprehensive health insurance plan in case of emergencies.

-In fact, without proof of insurance, many emergency hospitals in China will not consider treating a patient.
-What’s more, outside of major cities, more rural emergency hospitals may refuse treatment unless a patient pays cash up front, even with proof of insurance.
+Without proof of insurance, many emergency hospitals in China will deny you treatment.
+What’s more, even with proof of insurance, emergency hospitals outside of major cities may refuse treatment unless the patient pays cash upfront.

-The #1 emergency number to keep in mind at all times, no matter which city in China you’re in, is 120.
-This is the general medical emergency phone number that every person in China can dial.
-Dialing 120 is a free phone call that will connect you with emergency dispatcher that can send an ambulance to your location.
+No matter which Chinese city you’re in, the #1 emergency number to keep in mind at all times is 120.
+This is the general medical emergency phone number that everyone in China can dial for free.
+It connects you with an emergency dispatcher who can send an ambulance to your location.

-However, besides dialing 120, there are many other places that can be contacted in Beijing in Shanghai should an emergency arise, including numerous 24 hour emergency clinics and hospitals in the cities.
-Here are some of the best such facilities to head to should you experience a medical emergency, complete with Chinese language addresses that can be shown to local taxi drivers.
+Besides dialing 120, there are many other places you can turn to in both Beijing and Shanghai should an emergency arise.
+This includes numerous 24-hour emergency clinics and hospitals in the cities.
+Here are some of the best facilities to head to should you experience a medical emergency, complete with Chinese language addresses you can show to local taxi drivers.